JoshuaUrrutia/tacc-reproducible-automation-2023/docs/02-create-app.rst

 lots of apps, it's a good idea to redefine the rootDir on your system to be a directory where you have write access, for example replacing the rootDir with your
 homeDir: ``/work/dir../UPDATEUSERNAME/stampede2``.
-This will simplify the structure of your project.ini file, and you won't have to lookup or remember your directory number.
+This will simplify the structure of your app.ini file, and you won't have to lookup or remember your directory number when listing and uploading files.

 But, to save time, since this system is already created, we'll just grab the absolute path to the directory where we have write access.